-The Director-General and the three agency-wide divisions are based in Stockholm.
-The agency-wide divisions are the Director-General’s Office, the Support and Management Division and the Analysis and Development Division.
+The Director-General and the two agency-wide divisions are based in Stockholm.
+The agency-wide divisions are the Director-General’s Office and the Support and Management Division.

 The Director-General’s Office provides support for the Director-General regarding the work of the agency’s management team and the external contacts of agency management.